Hope Connection 2.0 and COVID-19

 The Karyn Purvis Institute of Child Development at Texas Christian University is conducting research to examine the effectiveness of a therapeutic family camp intervention for adoptive families.
 This study is examining whether a therapeutic family camp intervention improves a) the trauma-related emotional and behavioral problems of children who are adopted, b) the relationship between them and their siblings and parents, and c) the overall functioning of the family system.

-You and your family will be asked to complete online and paper assessments at multiple time points pre- and post-camp, attend two camp weekends, and complete a recorded task between you and your adopted child during camp weekends.
+You and your family will be asked to complete online assessments at multiple time points pre- and post-camp, attend two camp weekends, and complete a recorded task between you and your adopted child during camp weekends.
 Parents will also complete online pre-training and a relationship interview before attending camp.
 This involves approximately 40-45 hours over a one-year period.
 Participation will take place at Texas Christian University.
 Risks involved in this research are minimal.

 The cost of attending camp is $495.
 Families will receive gift cards at each assessment period post-camp: $25 (1 week post-camp), $25 (3-month follow-up), $25 (6-month follow-up), and $25 (1-year post-camp).